CycoPH/atasm/README.md

 	register Y to give the address on page 0 of the operand.
     Ex.
 LDX  \$2A,Y

 		Note:  Although technically the opcodes LDA $20,Y and STA $20,Y are illegal, ATasm (and many other 8-bit assemblers) will convert this to an absolute indexed addressing mode.

  Zero page, indexed, indirect: The byte following the opcode is added to
 	register X to give the address on page 0 which contains the address of the operand.
     Ex.
 LDA  ($2A,X)

  Zero page, indirect indexed: The byte following the opcode is an address on
 	page 0.
 This word at this address is added to register Y (as an unsigned word) to give the address of the operand.
     Ex.
 LDA  ($2A),Y

-## Appendix C: Atari "Sally" 6502 Undocumented Opcodes
+## Appendix C: Atari "Sally" 6502 Undocumented Opcodes {#appendix-c}

 Original list (version 3.0, 5/17/1997) was created by Freddy Offenga (offen300@hio.tem.nhl.nl).
 Additional credits: Joakim Atterhal, Adam Vardy, Craig Taylor;

 References and list sources:

 1. "Illegal opcodes", WosFilm and Frankenstein, Mega Magazine #2, December 1991.
 2. "Illegal opcodes v2", WosFilm and Fran-ken-stein, Mega Maga-zine #6, October 1993.
 3. "Illegal Opcodes der 65xx-CPU", Frank Leiprecht, ABBUC Sondermagazin 10, Top-Magazin, October 1991.